 When using an oil for muscle pain, gently rub it into the skin where the sensation is most noticeable.
 Compared to edibles, the effects should set in much faster and be more localized.

 Some of the compounds of cannabis have been shown to decrease muscle spasticity.
 That is, they improve circulation and prevent nerve damage, which greatly reduces the risk of spasms, cramps, and chronic pain.

 This also prevents muscles and joints from locking or seizing up and being in a constant state of stiffness, as is common with various chronic conditions.

-A particular class of cannabis ingredients is responsible for the bulk of these health benefits.
-They are the terpenes, complex chemicals that control the flavors, and complex aromas that different strains of marijuana are known for.
-But few would know that terpenes serve many more functions beyond that alone.
+One particular class of cannabis ingredients is responsible for the bulk of these health benefits.
+These are the terpenes; complex chemicals that control the flavors, and aromas that different strains of marijuana are known for.
+But terpenes serve many more functions beyond flavor.

 While there are many kinds of terpenes and each strain of cannabis has its own unique terpene mix, two in particular serve a strong role as muscle relaxants and anti-spasmodic remedies.

 Myrcene is one of the most well-known terpenes among cannabis enthusiasts.
 The majority of strains grown worldwide are myrcene-dominant, leading many to associate its unique properties with cannabis itself.